House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 These are porcelain or ceramic tiles with precisely machined edges.
 Their mechanical finish also gives them a polished appearance and a fine bevel on their top edges to lower the risk of edge chipping.

 Rectified tiles are pretty much like regular pressed tiles.
 The main difference is that they undergo an additional process after being fired in a kiln.
-The rectification process gives them perfectly straight edges and precise dimensions for a clean, symmetrical look after installs.
+The rectification process gives them perfectly straight edges and precise dimensions for a clean, symmetrical look after installation.

 divider 4